 (1) Did the applicant have a condition or experience that may excuse or mitigate the discharge?
 Yes.
-The Board's Medical Advisor, a voting member, reviewed the applicant's DOD and VA health records, applicant's statement, and/or civilian provider documentation and found that the applicant has the following potentially-mitigating diagnosis: pre-enlistment TBI.
+The Board's Medical Advisor, a voting member, reviewed the applicant's DOD and VA health records which were void of a diagnosis.
+However, the applicant's assertion of mental health struggles may be sufficient evidence to establish the existence of a condition that could mitigate or excuse the discharge.

 (2) Did the condition exist or experience occur during military service?
 Yes.
-Preenlistment TBI symptoms persisted.
+The applicant asserts mental health struggles in-service.

 (3) Does the condition or experience actually excuse or mitigate the discharge?
-No. The Board's Medical Advisor applied liberal consideration and opined that the applicant was appropriately evaluated and separated with agreement by MEB and treating providers.
+No. The Board's Medical Advisor applied liberal consideration and opined that there are no known diagnoses for consideration and mitigation.
+However, the Board could consider his report of verbal harassment.

 (4) Does the condition or experience outweigh the discharge?
-No. Based on liberally considering all the evidence before the Board, the ADRB determined that the Pre-enlistment TBI condition did not outweigh the basis of separation.
+No. After applying liberal consideration to the evidence, including the Board Medical Advisor's opine, the Board determined that the available evidence revealed there are no known diagnoses for consideration that may have outweighed the applicant's multiple acts of misconduct.